 CRS registration is free for anyone with an LSAC.org account.
 Signing up for CRS authorizes LSAC to share your credentials with law schools, agencies or individuals working on their behalf, and other eligible programs related to legal education.

 LSAC recommends that you authorize release.
 CRS is an opportunity to be found by law schools you might not otherwise have considered.

 The Importance of Complete Files

 Remember that law schools require complete files before making their decisions.
-A law school will consider your file complete when it has received your application, Credential Assembly Service (CAS) law school report (or LSAT law school report if the law school does not require the Credential Assembly Service), letters of recommendation or evaluations (if required), personal statement, any requirements unique to the particular school, and application fee.
+A law school will consider your file complete when it has received your application, Credential Assembly Service (CAS) law school report (or LSAT law school report if the law school does not require the Credential Assembly Service), letters of recommendation and/or evaluations (if required), personal statement, any requirements unique to the particular school, and application fee (if required).

 Many law schools operate what is known as a rolling admission process: The school evaluates applications and informs candidates of admission decisions on a continuous basis over several months, usually beginning in late fall and extending to midsummer for waiting-list admissions.

 Even if you have not yet taken the LSAT, it might be helpful to submit your application early so that your Credential Assembly Service (CAS) file can be sent to law schools as soon as your test score is available.
 The earlier you apply, the more places the school is likely to have available.
 Most schools try to make comparable decisions throughout the admission season, even those that practice rolling admission.
 Still, it is disadvantageous to be one of the last applicants to complete a file.
 Furthermore, the more decisions you receive from law schools early in the process, the better able you will be to make your own decisions, such as whether to apply to more law schools or whether to accept a particular school’s offer.

 Applying to More than One School